DarrelASandbox/devops-docker-kubernetes/README.md

 ## AWS EC2

 - <b>Reference: </b>dep-basic-nodeapp
+- Scaling & managing availability can be challenging
+- Performance (also during traffic spikes) could be bad
+- Taking care about backups and security can be challenging
 - A service that allows you to spin up and manage your own remote machines
   1. Create and launch EC2 instance, VPC and security group
   2. Configure security group to expose all required ports to WWW